El Nido Private Boat Lagoon Tours

 El Nido has been one of the most popular destinations for tourists visiting Palawan because of its beautiful lagoons and secret beaches.
 The El Nido lagoons are some of the nicest scenery in the Philippines, if not the world.
 But having been discovered long enough ago, they have become inundated with the usual swarms of tourists bobbing in their obnoxious coloured life preservers.

-If you would like a slightly different approach, we offer an opposite route, so you have a better chance of enjoying an entire lagoon for your small crew alone and avoid the crowds.
-This is possible by booking a private boat tour with us.
+If you would like a slightly different approach, with our private tours we offer an opposite route, so you have a better chance of enjoying an entire lagoon for your small crew alone and avoid the crowds.
+Feel free to send us a note or go ahead and book in our shopping cart:

 There are three famous tours in El Nido.
-You can choose between Tour A, Tour B and Tour C.
+You can choose between Tour A, Tour B, Tour C and Tour D. Prices depend on the tour and number of people.

 Which is the best tour in El Nido?